gilesjb/copalis.sql/README.md

-The idea is that you define an interface containing database access methods, and annotate them with the SQL commands that should be executed when they are invoked.
-Copalis SQL will generate an implementation of the interface that performs all the necessary parameter and result set wrapping.
+The idea is that you define an interface containing database access methods, and annotate them with the SQL commands that should be executed when they are invoked. copalis.sql will generate an implementation of the interface that performs all the necessary parameter and result set wrapping.

 ### A Simple Query